 Salary of Flight Attendants Who Died in Air India Plane Crash Released

-• Newly disclosed salary figures reveal the actual earnings of the Air India Express flight attendants who perished in the recent plane crash
+• Newly disclosed salary figures have shown the actual earnings of the Air India Express flight attendants who perished in the recent plane crash

-• The data brings renewed attention to compensation standards within India’s budget aviation sector and the frontline workers behind its operations
+• This disclosure further cast the light on the compensation standards in India’s aviation sector and the frontline workers behind its operations

 The earnings of flight attendants who tragically lost their lives in the recent Air India Express crash have come into focus as new salary data emerged.